FPcodes/Payroll-Dashboard/README.md

 ## IN DEVELOPMENT MODE ##
 - localhost:3000/dashboard
-- *Django and PostgreSQL currently unavailable*
+- *Django and PostgreSQL code currently unavailable*

 ## Features
 - **Roster Overview**: Displays a complete list of employees, project sites, and payroll data.